More bodies found in China mine collapse, 48 remain missing

 Images of the collapse distributed by CCTV showed a massive wall of debris rushing down a slope onto people and vehicles below.

 The company running the mine, Inner Mongolia Xinjing Coal Industry Co.
-Ltd., was fined last year for multiple safety violations ranging from insecure routes into and out of the pit, to unsafe storage of volatile materials and a lack of training for its safety staff, according to the news website The Paper.
+Ltd., was fined last year for multiple safety violations including insecure routes into and out of the pit, unsafe storage of volatile materials and a lack of training for its safety staff, according to the news website The Paper.

-Inner Mongolia is a key region for mining of coal and various minerals and rare earths, which critics say has ravaged the region’s landscape of mountains, grassy steppes and deserts.
+Inner Mongolia is a key region for mining of coal and various minerals and rare earths that critics say has ravaged the region’s landscape of mountains, grassy steppes and deserts.

 China overwhelmingly relies on coal for power generation but has tried to reduce the number of deadly mine accidents through a greater emphasis on safety and the closure of smaller operations that lacked necessary equipment.

-Despite those high-profile incidents, the overall number of industrial accidents fell by by 27 percent in 2022, when much of China’s economy was shut down under the zero-COVID policy, over the previous year, the Ministry of Emergency Management announced last month.
-The number of deaths in such accidents also fell 23.6 percent, the ministry said.
+Despite those high-profile incidents, the overall number of industrial accidents fell by 27% in 2022, when much of China’s economy was shut down under its “zero COVID” policy, from the previous year, the Ministry of Emergency Management announced last month.
+The number of deaths in the accidents also fell 23.6%, the ministry said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.